ctmm-initiative/ctmmweb/README.md

 This is a Shiny web application for [ctmm](https://github.com/ctmm-initiative/ctmm) [R package](https://cran.r-project.org/web/packages/ctmm/index.html).

 Check [the videos here](README-demo.md) for feature demonstrations.
+The `help` buttons in each page also have detailed documentations for the specific feature.

 # Running the app

-There are several methods to run the app:

 ## Hosted app
 Just open [the hosted app](https://ctmm.shinyapps.io/ctmmweb/) with browser (Chrome recommended).